kubedb/docs/docs/guides/neo4j/backup/kubestash/logical/index.md

 Now, if we navigate to the S3 bucket, we will see the backed up data stored in the `demo/backup/repository/v1/frequent-backup/dump` directory.
 KubeStash also keeps the backup for `Snapshot` YAMLs, which can be found in the `demo/backup/snapshots` directory.

-> Note: KubeStash stores all dumped data encrypted in the backup directory, meaning it remains unreadable until decrypted.

 ## Restore

 In this section, we are going to restore the database from the backup we have taken in the previous section.
 We are going to deploy a new database and once it becomes ready, we are going to restore it from the backup.

-Now, we have to deploy the restored database similarly as we have deployed the original `neo4j-backup` database.
+Now, we have to deploy the restored database similarly as we have deployed the original `sample-neo4j` database.

 Below is the YAML for `Neo4j` CR we are going to deploy,